 Regarding data analysis, Mean, frequencies and percentage were employed to analyze quantitative and yield related data.
 Score ranking and partial budget were used to analyze farmers’ preferences and cost-benefit analysis, respectively.

-3. Result and Discussion
+3. Results and Discussion

 3.1 Implementation and Communication Procedures